info-201a-au20/airbnb-covid-analysis/README.md

 - The COVID-19 pandemic led to a sharp drop in Airbnb users, and the company was on the verge of a cash shortage due to the cancellation process.
 - Simultaneously with the layoffs, the company raised funds and changed its platform concept from short term rental to mid-long term rental.
 - As remote work becomes more common for keeping social distancing, Airbnb users have seen a surge in its use as a workspace, with mid-July marking the first time in four months that more than one million room bookings were made.
 However, it is unsure that it will last and be sustainable.
+- It is worth exploring current Airbnb raw data to

 ## Company Overview
 Airbnb is a U.S.-based startup in the private accommodation business and one of the world's largest marketplaces, with over 7 million places to stay and tens of thousands of original experiences, all provided by local hosts.
 Airbnb, which helps people achieve economic independence, has helped millions of hospitality entrepreneurs worldwide work on their spare rooms and the things they love to do and have helped promote communities through tourism.
 Airbnb is a company that connects people around the world and fosters community and trust.

 ## Domain of Interest
-- Why are you interested in this field/domain?
+* **Why are you interested in this field/domain?**

 The COVID-19 pandemic has hit our company, Airbnb, a private accommodation business that has been synonymous with the sharing economy, hard.
 The company has laid off about 25% of its workforce in response to the volatile home-stay, travel, and hospitality markets.
 Approximately 1,900 of the current 7,500 employees are affected to prepare the company for a significant shift in its business going forward.
 Also, since COVID-19, Airbnb has been forced to deal with free housing for medical professionals and 100% refunds for those who cancel trips.
 Despite raising $1 billion in dead financing, absolute profit declines in its core business have led to inevitable layoffs and the need to change its core business model to fit the new era.